Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Adaptivity in Time

 \subsection{Time step selection}

-In the beginning we will always start with the first order method, i.e., the implicit Euler method ($\bsPhi_1$).
-Since the local truncation error $\LTE$ at a time $t$ is known to be $1/2\,|\bsy''(t)|\tau^2$, we suggest as a next time step
+To choose the next time step, we will always start with the first-order method, i.e.\ the implicit Euler method ($\bsPhi_1$).
+Since the local truncation error $\LTE$ at time $t$ is known to be $1/2\,|\bsy''(t)|\tau^2$, we suggest for the next time step

 with the idea to get $\tol \ge \LTE \approx |\bsy''(t_n)|\tau_n^2$.
-In order to evaluate this we use
+In order to evaluate this, we use

 but alternatively, we may use the finite difference approximation $\ptl_{\tau}^{2}\bsy(t_n)$ \eqref{EQ:def_dh2y} for $n\ge 2$.